Platform-OS/pos-module-user/README.md

 #### Accessing current user

-To access information about the currently logged in user, we recommend you to use the following command provided by the module:
+To access information about the currently logged-in user, use the following command provided by the module:

 ```
 function user = 'modules/user/queries/user/current'
 ```

-It is implemented in `modules/user/public/lib/queries/user/current.liquid` and if you investigate the file, you will notice that on top of loading user's information from the database, it also extends user's roles with either [authenticated](#authenticated-role) or [anonymous](#anonymous-role) if the user is not currently logged in.
+This command is implemented in `modules/user/public/lib/queries/user/current.liquid`.
+When you investigate the file, you'll notice that it not only loads the user's information from the database but also extends the user's roles with either [authenticated](#authenticated-role) or [anonymous](#anonymous-role) if the user is not currently logged in.

 #### Log out